No. 7 Virginia women's soccer team rallies from two goals down to beat No. 2 North Carolina

 People are also reading…

-Virginia will hit the road against next week with a trip to No. 6 Notre Dame on Thursday at 7 p.m.
+Virginia will hit the road again this upcoming week with a trip to No. 6 Notre Dame on Thursday at 7 p.m.